adaptnxt/whatsapp-cloud-api/README.md

 - Send Stickers
 - Send Locations
 - Send Contacts
+- Send Lists
+- Upload media resources to WhatsApp servers
+- Download media resources from WhatsApp servers
+- Mark messages as read
+- Webhook verification
+- Webhook notifications

 ## Getting Help
 - Ask a question on the [Discussions forum](https://github.com/netflie/whatsapp-cloud-api/discussions "Discussions forum")
 - To report bugs, please [open an issue](https://github.com/netflie/whatsapp-cloud-api/issues/new/choose "open an issue")

+## Migration to v2

+Please see [UPGRADE](https://github.com/netflie/whatsapp-cloud-api/blob/main/UPGRADE.md "UPGRADE") for more information on how to upgrade to v2.

 ## Changelog